-4.1 All staff should be aware of the guidance issued by Birmingham Safeguarding Children Board in Right Service Right Time, and procedures for Early Help.
+4.1 All staff must be aware of the guidance issued by Birmingham Safeguarding Children Board in Right Help Right Time, and procedures for Early Help.

-5. EXPECTATIONS
+5.0 EXPECTATIONS

-- 5.1 All staff and visitors will: - Be familiar with this child protection & safeguarding policy; - Understand their role in relation to safeguarding; - Be subject to Safer Recruitment processes and checks, whether they are new staff, supply staff, contractors, volunteers etc.; - Be involved, where appropriate, in the implementation of individual education programmes, Early Help Assessments and support plans, child in need plans and interagency child protection plans; - Be alert to signs and indicators of possible abuse (See Appendix 1 for current definitions and indicators): - Record concerns and give the record to the Designated Safeguarding Lead (DSL), or deputy DSL, and - Deal with a disclosure of abuse from a child in line with the guidance in Appendix 2 you must inform the Designated Safeguarding Lead immediately, and provide a written account as soon as possible. - 5.2 All staff will receive annual safeguarding and child protection training and update briefings as appropriate.
-Key staff will undertake more specialist child protection training as agreed by the Governing Body.
+- 5.1 All staff and visitors will: - Be familiar with this Safeguarding Policy; - Understand their role in relation to safeguarding; - Be subject to Safer Recruitment processes and checks, whether they are new staff, supply staff, contractors, volunteers etc.; - All Governors must be subjected to an enhanced DBS check and should be checked against the Teaching Regulation Agency 'Barred list' (so called 'section 128' check)

+- Be involved, where appropriate, in the implementation of individual Education Programmes, Early Help Assessments and support plans, Child In Need plans and inter-agency Child Protection plans; - Be alert to signs and indicators of possible abuse (See Appendix 1 for current definitions and indicators); - Record concerns and give the record to the DSL, or deputy DSL, and - Deal with a disclosure of abuse from a child in line with the guidance in Appendix 2 - you must inform the DSL immediately, and provide a written account as soon as possible. - 5.2 All staff will receive annual Safeguarding training and update briefings as appropriate.
+Key staff will undertake more specialist safeguarding training as agreed by the Governing Body.

-6. THE DESIGNATED SAFEGUARDING LEAD
+6.0 THE DESIGNATED SAFEGUARDING LEAD (DSL)

-- 6.1 Our Designated Safeguarding Lead (DSL) on the senior leadership team is Richard Baker.
-He has lead responsibility and management oversight and accountability for child protection and, with the Head Teacher/Principal, will be responsible for coordinating all safeguarding and child protection activity. - 6.1.1 The deputy DSLs will support the DSL within the role and deputise when the DSL is not on-site.
+- 6.1 Our DSL on the Senior Leadership Team is Richard Baker.
+Whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL.
+This responsibility should not be delegated. - 6.1.1 The deputy DSLs will support the DSL within the role and deputise when the DSL is not on-site.
 They are:

-Lucy Husted Sarah Taylor
+Lucy Husted (D/H) Sarah Taylor (AHT)